apache/druid/docs/ingestion/supervisor.md

 You can create and manage supervisor specs using the data loader in the Druid web console or by calling the [Supervisor API](../api-reference/supervisor-api.md).
 Once started, the supervisor persists in the configured metadata database.
 There can only be one supervisor per datasource, and submitting a second supervisor spec for the same datasource overwrites the previous one.

 When an Overlord gains leadership, either by being started or as a result of another Overlord failing, it spawns a supervisor for each supervisor spec in the metadata database.
 The supervisor then discovers running indexing tasks and attempts to adopt them if they are compatible with the supervisor's configuration.
 If they are not compatible, the tasks are terminated and the supervisor creates a new set of tasks.
-This way, the supervisors persist across Overlord restarts and failovers.
+This way, the supervised tasks persist across Overlord restarts and failovers.

 ### Schema and configuration changes